mlevit/aws-auto-remediate/README.md

 serverless deploy
 ```

-10. Invoke Auto Remediate Setup Config for the first time to create the necessary AWS Config rules and Settings
+10. Invoke Auto Remediate Setup for the first time to create the necessary AWS Config rules and Settings

 ```bash
 serverless invoke -f AutoRemediateSetup